msackton/taelgarverse1720/docs/campaigns/cleenseau-campaign/sessions/cleenseau-session-10.md

 * Jan 08, 1720 DR, just after midnight: the party meets Greymalkin and rides to the rescue of the remanents of the [Lord's Guard of Cleenseau](<../../../gazetteer/greater-sembara/sembara/barony-of-aveil/cleenseau-region/cleenseau/lord-s-guard-of-cleenseau.md>), defeating a dozen zombies
 * Jan 08, 1720 DR, dawn: [Warin the Woodsman](<../../../people/sembarans/warin-the-woodsman.md>), [Erick Murtha](<../../../people/sembarans/erick-murtha.md>), and [Beatrix](<../../../people/sembarans/beatrix-thorne.md>) are waiting for the party.
 Lord Murtha and Warin bring news of various undead attacks.
 * Jan 08, 1720 DR, afternoon: The party finishes investigation of the ruins beneath the fort.
-* Jan 09, 1720 DR: The party cleans up loose ends and recovers
+* Jan 08, 1720 DR, afternoon: The party receives a [letter from Rosalind](<../letters-and-stories/letter-from-rosalind-january-6th.md>)
 ### Narrative

 Raw notes and notable scenes: